 Our commitment is reiterated through established principles that help to guide and reinforce the expectations and actions of all Lehigh community members.
 Read and commit to Lehigh’s Principles of our Equitable Community >

 Part of Lehigh’s commitment to enhancing diversity, inclusion and equity is done through nurturing a welcoming and inclusive campus environment that celebrates differences and is built upon a foundation of mutual respect.
 Community members hail from all over the United States, and the world, and represent all walks of life.
 We value this diversity and recognize the essential role it plays in contributing to our rich, vibrant and engaging campus culture.
-Our community members are supported through five advocacy centers which are part of Lehigh’s Office of Diversity and Inclusion.
+Our community members are supported through five advocacy centers which are part of Lehigh’s Office of Diversity, Inclusion & Equity.
 Visit the Office of Diversity, Inclusion and Equity >

 The Lehigh University Pride Center for Sexual Orientation & Gender Diversity exists to build a just, equitable world through community building and the pursuit of change.
 We work to create a world where people of all genders and sexualities are able to thrive as their full, authentic selves, and are a resource for all members of the Lehigh community.

 The Center for Gender Equity works with faculty, staff, students, alumni, and members of the Lehigh Valley community to identify gender/sex-related barriers that prevent people from reaching their personal and professional goals, and then we work cooperatively to dismantle those barriers.
 Our approach follows a feminist praxis model of Inform, Engage, Act.
 This approach invites people to join at any point and to participate in knowledge- and skill-building.
 Using all forms of knowledge and methods, we find tools to create gender equity and provide opportunities for people to practice using the tools, giving people a gender equity toolkit to create a socially just tomorrow.